Mono (The Mavericks album)

-Mono is the eighth studio album by American country music band The Mavericks.
-It was released on February 17, 2015 via Valory Music Group.
+Mono is the eighth studio album by American country music band the Mavericks.
+It was released on February 17, 2015, via Valory Music Group.
 The album sold 8,000 copies in its first week of release, debuting at number 5 on the Billboard Top Country Albums chart.

+True to its title, the album is mixed in monaural (mono) sound.
+For the record's tenth anniversary, a limited edition stereo mix was released, titled Mono in Stereo.